SJacoboZavaleta/SJacoboZavaleta.github.io/README.md

 # First blog site
-## For publishing personal and reserach things
+## For publishing personal and research things